Priors in Deep Image Restoration and Enhancement: A Survey: Deep Learning-based Prior

 \subsubsection{Generative Prior for Training Set Synthesis}

-GAN can also be used to exploit data distribution learning and serve as a degradation prior to generate the paired synthetic training set.
+GAN can also be used to exploit data distribution learning and serve as a degradation prior to generating the paired synthetic training set.
 Specifically, the GAN-based method pre-trains a generator model for the degradation process by using one or more discriminators to distinguish generated image samples from real ones.
-Following this fashion, Degradation GAN~\cite{bulat2018learn} is a representative framework that combines a pre-trained degradation generator to generate the LR images from the HR images and an SR network to super-resolve the LR images.
-To reduce the domain gap between the generated LR images and real LR samples, DASR~\cite{wei2021unsupervised} proposes to use both types of images to train the SR model.
-Zhang \etal ~\cite{zhang2020deblurring} proposed a representative framework that first learns how to blur sharp images with an unpaired sharp and blurry image dataset and then generates the image pairs for training the deblur model.
+Following this fashion, Degradation GAN~\cite{bulat2018learn} is a representative framework that combines a pre-trained degradation generator to generate LR images from HR images and proposes an SR network to super-resolve the LR images.
+To reduce the domain gap between the generated LR images and real-world LR images, DASR~\cite{wei2021unsupervised} proposes to use both types of images to train the SR model.
+Zhang \etal,~\cite{zhang2020deblurring} proposed the first framework that learns how to blur sharp images with an unpaired sharp and blurry image dataset and then generates the image pairs for training the deblur model.